The Forces that Narrow the Climate Debate

 And so our climate soap opera continues, with alternating episodes of climate denial and climate doom.
 If you’re in the mood for nuanced discussion that puts the Oklahoma tornado/climate issue into valuable context, read this Dot Earth post by Andy Revkin, who says that the relationship between greenhouse gases and tornadoes is “an important research question,” but one that “has no bearing at all on the situation in the Midwest and South — whether there’s a tornado outbreak or drought.”
 He goes on to write:

 The forces putting people in harm’s way are demographic, economic, behavioral and architectural.
-Any influence of climate change on dangerous tornadoes (so far the data point to moderating influence) is, at best, marginally relevant and, at worst, a distraction.
+Any influence of climate change on dangerous tornadoes (so far the data point to a moderating influence) is, at best, marginally relevant and, at worst, a distraction.

 So true.
 Let’s also not let the forces that narrow the climate debate hijack a discussion of those important demographic and socio-economic factors.